Still looking for that jihadist mass murderer in this Turkish nightclub attack, this attack in the RENA nightclub in Istanbul murdered 39 people.

 There's a lot going on at the same time.

-Um but that re that the refugee discussion is divorced entirely from the security discussion is just that's just fantasyland talk.
+But the refugee discussion is divorced entirely from the security discussion is just, that's just fantasyland talk.

 And then when people say, hey, you know, maybe we should slow this down or we should rethink this, they're shouted down and called racists or bigots or xenophobes.